christophstrasen/WorldObserver/docs_internal/api_proposal.md

 - **ObservationStreams are event streams:** they carry all observations over time, including multiple observations for the same entity.
 There is no implicit per‑key de‑duplication; any “once per X” behavior is opt‑in.
-- **Helpers only reduce:** helpers attached to ObservationStreams may filter, reshape, or de‑duplicate observations, but they never introduce new schemas or perform joins/enrichment.
+- **Helpers don't add rows:** helpers attached to ObservationStreams may filter, reshape, or de‑duplicate observations, but they never introduce new schemas or perform joins/enrichment.
 Joins live inside ObservationStream `build` functions or advanced LQR usage.